oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-visibility-12.png)

-As you have noticed, you could create only one **Bind-If** component surrounding the *Grid Row* and write a condition similar to:
+As you have noticed, you could have created only one **Bind-If** component surrounding the *Grid Row* and write a condition similar to:
 ```
   [[ $variables.userName && $variables.photoName ]]
 ```